Autodesk-Forge/forge-bim360search/README.md

 - Step 1: you may consider using `Development and testing`:`Development and testing`.
 - Step 2: type your`Elasticsearch domain name`.
 Other settings as default or adjust as needed.
 - Step 3: depending on your `Network configuration`, or select `Public access`.
 Select the appropriate `Access policy`, this sample uses **Allow or deny access to one or more IAM users**.
 Select the appropriate user.
-You may choose to allow open access.
+This step requires a IAM user.
 - Step 4: review and confirm.

 The creating may take a few minutes, after that take note of the `Endpoint`.